Is TrueCar Inc. (TRUE) a Keeper?

 Sponsored

+The average price from analysts is $5.28, which is $2.46 above the current price.
 TRUE currently public float of 85.92M and currently shorts hold a 7.00% ratio of that float.
-Today, the average trading volume of TRUE was 709.11K shares.
+Today, the average trading volume of TRUE was 716.02K shares.

 TRUE’s Market Performance